 Next, we examine and compare the denoising results visually.
-Shown in Fig. 7 and Fig. 9 are the results of denoising the "Barbara" image and the "boats" image with noise level $\sigma = 50$, corresponding to a peak-signal-to-noise-ratio (PSNR)

-of 14.15 dB.
+Figs. 7 and 9 show the results of denoising the "Barbara" image and the "boats" image with noise level $\sigma = 50$, corresponding to a PSNR of 14.15 dB.
 We have chosen a relatively high level of noise, in order to provide a clear visualization of the capabilities and limitations of the model.
-To better examine the details of the denoising results, we show in Fig. 8 and 10 cropped regions of each of the corresponding images in Fig. 7 and 9, respectively.
+To better examine the details of the denoising results, we show in Figs. 8 and 10 enlargements of selected regions of each of the corresponding images in Figs. 7 and 9, respectively.
 For these examples, the FoGSM denoising achieves substantial improvements (+0.95 and +0.68 dB) and is seen to exhibit higher contrast and continuation of oriented features.
-However, FoGSM also introduces some noticeable artifacts in low contrast regions, which are likely due to failures of the FoGSM model to capture all statistical properties of photographic image wavelet coefficients.
+However, FoGSM also introduces some noticeable artifacts in low contrast regions, which are likely due to failures of the FoGSM model to capture all statistical properties of photographic image multiscale subband coefficients.
 For example, coefficient amplitudes are known to be correlated across scale (see Fig. 4, right panel).
 If represented properly, this correlation should allow the denoising algorithm to recognize isolated large coefficients as noise, since (unlike photographic images) they will not have corresponding large-amplitude coefficients in adjacent bands.
-But the current model treats each subband independently, thus allowing these isolated coefficients to remain as unsuppressed artifacts.
-In addition, these artifacts may also be aggravated by the use of a MAP-like estimator.
-A local MAP-GSM estimator produces similar unsuppressed coefficients, when compared to the smoother behavior of the local BLS-GSM estimates.
+But, the current model treats each subband